SEI-ATL-3-8/public-blog/README.md

 </details>

 1. Also make sure to organize your server in a routes and controllers folder as you did in your homework!
+2. Remember to add associations for this one!

 ## Feeling ambitious?